Save Your Dog From Heatstroke With These 9 Handy Tips!

 • Call your veterinarian, or take your dog as soon as possible to them.
 Even if you just suspect heatstroke, the vet can do an examination and monitor your pup

-How To Prevent Heatstroke In Your Dog
+How To Prevent Heatstroke In Dogs

 There are things you can do to help your furry friend to stay cooler during the hotter months, that will also save you the worry of them experiencing heatstroke.